ovsleep/bootstrap-switch/README.md

 `size`: The size of the switch ("mini"|"small"|"normal"|"large")

+`disabled`: Boolean value to enable/disabled the switch

+`statusChange`: Event fired on status change

 ### Example
 To see the component in action, here's a demo page: [Demo](https://bootstrap-switch.herokuapp.com/)